 - Hope for the best, prepare for the worst

 Among all the task your team will take over, make sure to include in your estimation the design of a Data Breach Plan.
-GDPR requires organizations to report breaches no later than 72 hours after the they become aware of the them.
+GDPR requires organizations to report breaches no later than 72 hours after they become aware of them.
 With this in mind, it’s a good idea to take precautions and know what actions to take if something happens.
-There are a few things that you might want to consider while designing your plan, like how to notify internally to employees and major stakeholders besides how to explain clearly to your customers what happened, including how to file complaints and get assistance, and how it is important to be transparent in communications like press releases and social media responses.
+There are a few things that you might want to consider while designing your plans, like how to notify internally to employees and major stakeholders besides how to explain clearly to your customers what happened, including how to file complaints and get assistance, and how it is important to be transparent in communications like press releases and social media responses.

 Welcome to the age of Data Protection

 The digital ecosystem that we have today could not have been imagined 20 years ago.
 It makes sense that the legislation seeks to protect individuals so that they can participate in digital economies without their rights being violated.
-It has been long since the user has become the center of what is developed and designed, and only great things have come to brands because of that.
+It has been long since the user has become the centre of what is developed and designed, and only great things have come to brands because of that.

-Organizations can only thrive by stepping into the game and evolve along changes that aim to put the customers first.
+Organizations can only thrive by stepping into the game and evolve along with changes that aim to put the customers first.
 Embrace the spirit of data protection and get ready to establish a new phase on your relationship with your readers –one based on trust and respect.